ouyzhu/zbox/README.txt

 - Currently only tested on ubuntu 13.10 (some tool dependency need apt-get)
 - Script language is in bash

+###Tips
+- Find better place for source
+  Source downloading is usually a time costing task.
+Put .zbox/src to another place, and make a symbolic link.
+So the source could survive even after OS re-install.

 ##Usage

 ###Basic